lcwheeler/lcwheeler.github.io/_posts/2020-03-09-Arizona-herping.md

 ![an image alt text]({{ site.baseurl }}/img/Brittlebrush.JPG)

 #### Flowers and fruits of Creosote bush (*Larrea tridentata*) at Ironwood NM
 *Larrea tridentata* is the only species of the genus *Larrea* native to North America.
-My former colleague [Rob Laport](http://www.robertlaport.com/) uses *Larrea* as a model system to study variations in ploidy.
+My former labmate [Rob Laport](http://www.robertlaport.com/) uses *Larrea* as a model system to study variations in ploidy.

 ![an image alt text]({{ site.baseurl }}/img/Larrea-tridentata-flowers.JPG)